-If you or your friends and family would like to learn more about using a computer or the internet, the UK Online network hosts a free short course called Online Basics.
+If you or your friends and family would like to learn more about using a computer or the internet, the Learn My Way website hosts a free short course called Online Basics.
 You can do the course at home, or at a local UK Online centre.

 According to the Office for National Statistics, 6.7 million people in the UK, mostly the over-65s or those out of work, have never used the internet.
 If you'd like to help someone get starte, the Go On, Give An Hour website has some great tips.

 Want to learn a language?

 There are plenty of places which will teach you a language for a fee, yet you needn't pay a penny.
 There's a host of completely free websites and online tools which cater for every language and learning style.

 See the Learn a Language for Free guide for a full rundown of some of the best.